 Our mission at the Absaroka-Beartooth Wilderness Foundation (ABWF) is to “support stewardship of the Absaroka Beartooth Wilderness and to foster appreciation of wild lands”.
 This reflects the spirit and legal mandates of the 1964 Wilderness Act that requires that “wilderness areas be administered for the use and enjoyment of the American people in such manner as will leave them unimpaired for future use and enjoyment as wilderness, and so as to provide for the protection of these areas, the preservation of their wilderness character, and for the gathering and dissemination of information regarding their use and enjoyment as wilderness….”
 The Wilderness Act defines “wilderness” as those lands that are “affected primarily by the forces of nature, with the imprint of man’s work substantially unnoticeable.”

-The ABWF is therefore dedicated to raising awareness for this special place and protecting its resources.
+The ABWF is dedicated to raising awareness for this special place and protecting its resources.
 We provide “boots-on-the-ground” experiences–like Volunteer Trail Maintenance projects, Citizen/Science activities, and Educational Outreach–that bring everyday citizens more closely in touch with this treasured Wilderness.

 The Goals of the Absaroka-Beartooth Wilderness Foundation: